 When my children attended Waldorf school as kindergarteners, I loved visiting their classroom and helping their peers hand dye silk "capes" in preparation for Michaelmas festivities.
-We'd mix goldenrod flowers and stems with a mordant, such as alum, to make a beautiful brilliant-golden dye bath.
+We'd mix goldenrod flowers and stems with white vinegar, to make a beautiful brilliant-golden dye bath.
 The children were so excited and awed as they watched their plain white silks transform into magical, sparkling, golden capes, which they helped wring out and hang to dry in the sunlight.
 When they are presented with their capes, during the school-wide Michaelmas pageant, their teacher says to them: "I give to you a cape of light, to give you courage, strength, and might."
 The cape's golden hues are symbolic of the light of the sun--a light children must work hard to preserve even in dark times!